 As shown in Figure 2, Our proposed robotic hand is composed of four articulated fingers and one opposable thumb.
-The size of our robotic hand matches that of the ACT Hand [1] whose biomechanical properties were extracted from a laser-scan model of a human left hand (Stratasys Corp., Eden Prairie, MN).
+In order to accurately match the size and shape of the human hand, a laser-scan model of a human left hand (Stratasys Corp., Eden Prairie, MN) was used to decide the length of each finger and the location of joints.

 There are three joints in each finger of the human hand: namely, the metacarpophalangeal (MCP), proximal interphalangeal (PIP), and distal interphalangeal (DIP).
 Each DIP and PIP joint possesses one DOF.
 The MCP joint has two DOFs: one to achieve flexion-extension and another to realize abduction-adduction finger motion.
 The three joints of the thumb are the carpometacarpal (CMC), metacarpophalangeal (MCP), and interphalangeal (IP) joints.
-Its IP and MCP joint were designed to possess one DOF in the flexion-extension direction respectively.
-In contrast with other fingers MCP joints, the CMC joint of the thumb has two DOFs with two non-intersecting, orthogonal axes [1].
+Its IP and MCP joint were designed to possess one rotation DOF in the flexionextension direction.
+In contrast with other fingers MCP joints, the CMC joint of the thumb has two DOFs with two nonintersecting, orthogonal axes.
 Table I lists the ROM of our proposed robotic hand.